 Fujifilm GFX 50S versus Fujifilm X-T2

-The Fujifilm GFX 50S and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in September 2016 and July 2016.
-Both the GFX and the X-T2 are mirrorless interchangeable lens cameras that are based on a medium format (GFX) and an APS-C sensor.
+The Fujifilm GFX 50S and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in September 2016 and July 2016.
+Both the GFX and the X-T2 are mirrorless interchangeable lens cameras that are based on a medium format (GFX) and an APS-C (X-T2) sensor.
 The GFX has a resolution of 51.1 megapixel, whereas the X-T2 provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm GFX 50S and the Fujifilm X-T2 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GFX – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GFX – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (12 percent) than the Fujifilm GFX 50S.
 Moreover, the X-T2 is markedly lighter (31 percent) than the GFX.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X-T2 was launched at a markedly lower price (by 75 percent) than the GFX, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Fujifilm GFX 50S features a medium format sensor and the Fujifilm X-T2 an APS-C sensor.
 The sensor area in the X-T2 is 75 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.79 and 1.5.
 The sensor in the GFX has a native 4:3 aspect ratio, while the one in the X-T2 offers a 3:2 aspect.